andrasq/node-docs/qtimeit.md

     Done.

-Note that the callback didn't have to be wrappered in `setImmediate(cb)` or `process.nextTick(cb)`; qtimeit will not allow the call stack to overflow.
+Note that the callback didn't have to be wrappered in `setImmediate(cb)` or `process.nextTick(cb)`; qtimeit will not cause the call stack to overflow.
-(The reported rate is 3% off the callback-less result; see Todo below.)
+(This reported rate is 3% off the callback-less result; see Todo below.)

 ### qtimeit.bench()